From newbie to advanced: 6 ways to up your mileage redemption game

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-While it might not seem this way when you’re just starting out, I can tell you confidently that earning miles is the easy part of travel rewards.
-Anyone with good enough credit can open the right cards and meet the minimum spending requirements.
-Most people can pocket a few thousand points a year just by opening new credit cards.
+While it might not seem this way when you’re just starting out, I can tell you confidently that earning points and miles is the easy part of travel rewards.
+Anyone with good enough credit can open the right cards and meet the minimum spending requirements. .

 Redemptions, on the other hand, can be much trickier.
 The farther you want to travel and the closer to the front of the plane you want to be, the harder it gets.
-Anyone can log on to delta.com and book a one-way Delta One award to South Africa for 400,000 miles.
-But if you’re trying to be efficient and maximize your miles, it helps to put in some leg work.
+If you’re trying to be efficient and maximize your miles, it helps to put in some leg work.

 Award travel is a skill, and like many things in life, you get out of it what you put in.
 Here are a few of the best ways to up your mileage redemption game.